Hi everyone, Joost here. I’m writing this post to address some problems that have been worrying me lately. Specifically, these problems:

 You create illustrations to go alongside the written documentation.
-When you draw a bicycle from memory, it actually looks like a bicycle.
+If you draw a bicycle from memory, it actually looks like a bicycle.

 Inclusion & Diversity Manager

 You have skin in the game when it comes to inclusion and diversity.
 You’ll help make our community welcoming and diverse.
-You’re not afraid to tell this pasty white dude when he’s wrong.
+You won’t be afraid to tell this pasty white dude when he’s wrong.

 You represent FreeSewing in a non-English community.
-You can help answer questions of triage problem reports.
+You can help answer questions or triage problem reports.
 Or you can point out where translations are missing.

-You’ll be responsible for a FreeSewing design/pattern.
-You’ll be the person to ask questions about how to make said pattern.
+You’ll be responsible for a specific FreeSewing design/pattern.
+You’ll be the person to ask questions about how to make that pattern.
 You’ll make sure the documentation is not forgotten.
 And you can help with questions or triage problem reports to developers or designers.